Trump’s H-1B Visa Policies: What We Know and How It Will Change the Tech Industry

 Eliminating Visas to Chinese Students

 Project 2025 suggests Immigration and Customs Enforcement partner with the State Department to “eliminate or significantly reduce” the number of visas issued to foreign students from “enemy nations.”
 Elsewhere in the document, China is labeled an enemy of the United States.
-By not allowing Chinese students to attend school in the U.S., the government would be drastically reducing the pipeline of future H-1B workers, as China is the second-largest source of H-1B workers.
+By not allowing Chinese students to attend school in the United States, the government would be drastically reducing the pipeline of future H-1B workers, as China is the second-largest source of H-1B workers.
+With that said, the White House did state 600,000 student visas will be issued through 2027 to allow Chinese students to study in the United States.

 Ending Spousal Work Privileges